TrellixVulnTeam/swahilipython_SCMU/Doc/library/socketserver.rst

            # interrupt the program with Ctrl-C
            server.serve_forever()

-An alternative request handler class that makes use of streams (file-like objects that simplify communication by providing the standard file interface)::
+An alternative request handler kundi that makes use of streams (file-like objects that simplify communication by providing the standard file interface)::

-   class MyTCPHandler(socketserver.StreamRequestHandler):
+   kundi MyTCPHandler(socketserver.StreamRequestHandler):

        def handle(self):
            # self.rfile is a file-like object created by the handler;